hyunsik/tokamak/DESIGN.md

 ## Physical format for data sets
 * In-memory row or columnar tables
-* BLOB type values in external SQL or NoSQL storages
+* BLOB type values in external SQL or NoSQL stores
 * Column storage file formats in file systems
 * Column storage in block storage or object storage in Cloud

 # Query Processing
+(TODO)